Scholarships, bursaries & awards

 - WENDY PATRICK AWARD Established by the McGill Medical and Health Libraries Association (MMAHLA) in 1989.
 Eligibility: To be awarded annually to the student who has the highest grade in course GLIS 671.
 Value: $150.

-School of Information Studies MLIS bursaries are based on demonstrated financial need and require application through McGill Scholarships & Student Aid.
-Please contact the McGill Scholarships & Student Aid office for application information.
+School of Information Studies MLIS/MISt bursaries are based on demonstrated financial need and are disbursed through McGill Scholarships & Student Aid.
+For more information and to apply, please contact the McGill Scholarships & Student Aid Office.

 - CAROLINE AND RICHARD RENAUD BURSARIES